roblaing/webgames/ricerocks/README.md

 JavaScript doesn't appear to have Erlang's <em>return address</em> mechanism.
 The animation loop could possibly be made the web worker's callback function, but I'm not sure how.

-Rather than gain any efficiency from moving stuff to a separate thread, the animation got more jerky because of all the work involved in
+Instead of gaining any efficiency from moving stuff to a separate thread, the animation got more jerky because of all the work involved in
 <a href="https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Performance_issues">bouncing messages</a>
 back and forth 60 times a second instead of simply sharing a reference pointer to a complex data type representing state.
 Furthermore, the order of the received messages was shuffled, leading to the mystery of the vanishing missiles.

+So here I gained this insight:

 <h3>In JavaScript, never create when you can mutate</h3>